-Many people have a dreaded fear of being diagnosed of Genital Herpes.
+Many people have a dreaded fear of being diagnosed with Genital Herpes.
 This comes from the false notion that these people are dirty and perverts.
-But know one thing that this is just a disease like any other and one fifth of Americans are suffering with this disease.
+But know one thing that this is just a disease like any other and one-fifth of Americans are suffering from this disease.

 Remember, do not blame anyone else if you are diagnosed with Herpes.
 Many people do not know that they have herpes as they do not have any symptoms and your partner might be one among them.
 But, you cannot trust someone who has intentionally infected you with this virus.

 Before blaming anyone else, think how much you are responsible for being effected with Herpes.
 Ask yourself

 - Did I practice safe sex?